Channel Tunnel: Opening dates

-Opening was phased for various services offered as the Channel Tunnel Safety Authority, the IGC, gave permission for various services to begin at several dates over the period 1994/1995 but start up dates were a few days later.
+The opening was phased for various services offered as the Channel Tunnel Safety Authority, the IGC, gave permission for various services to begin at several dates over the period 1994/1995 but start-up dates were a few days later.

 Engineering

 Site investigation undertaken in the 20 years before construction confirmed earlier speculations that a tunnel could be bored through a chalk marl stratum.
 The chalk marl is conducive to tunnelling, with impermeability, ease of excavation and strength.
 The chalk marl runs along the entire length of the English side of the tunnel, but on the French side a length of 5 km has variable and difficult geology.
 The tunnel consists of three bores: two 7.6 m diameter rail tunnels, 30 m apart, 50 km in length with a 4.8 m diameter service tunnel in between.
 The three bores are connected by cross-passages and piston relief ducts.

 The service tunnel was used as a pilot tunnel, boring ahead of the main tunnels to determine the conditions.
-English access was provided at Shakespeare Cliff, French access from a shaft at Sangatte.
-The French side used five tunnel boring machines (TBMs), the English side six.
+English access was provided at Shakespeare Cliff and French access from a shaft at Sangatte.
+The French side used five tunnel boring machines (TBMs), and the English side six.
 The service tunnel uses Service Tunnel Transport System (STTS) and Light Service Tunnel Vehicles (LADOGS).
 Fire safety was a critical design issue.

-Between the portals at Beussingue and Castle Hill the tunnel is 50.5 km long, with 3.3 km under land on the French side and 9.3 km on the UK side, and 37.9 km under sea.
-It is the third-longest rail tunnel in the world, behind the Gotthard Base Tunnel in Switzerland and the Seikan Tunnel in Japan, but with the longest under-sea section.
+Between the portals at Beussingue and Castle Hill, the tunnel is 50.5 km long, with 3.3 km under land on the French side and 9.3 km on the UK side, and 37.9 km under the sea.
+It is the third-longest rail tunnel in the world, behind the Gotthard Base Tunnel in Switzerland and the Seikan Tunnel in Japan, but has the longest undersea section.
 The average depth is 45 m below the seabed.

-On the UK side, of the expected 5 e6m3 of spoil approximately 1 e6m3 was used for fill at the terminal site, and the remainder was deposited at Lower Shakespeare Cliff behind a seawall, reclaiming 74 acre of land.
-This land was then made into the Samphire Hoe Country Park.
-Environmental impact assessment did not identify any major risks for the project, and further studies into safety, noise, and air pollution were overall positive.
-However, environmental objections were raised over a high-speed link to London.
+On the UK side, of the expected 5 e6m3 of spoil, approximately 1 e6m3 was used as fill at the terminal site.
+The remainder was deposited at Lower Shakespeare Cliff behind a seawall, reclaiming 74 acre of land.
+This reclaimed land was later developed into Samphire Hoe, a country park.

+An environmental assessment did not identify any major risks associated with the project, and additional studies on safety, noise, and air pollution were generally positive.
+However, environmental objections were raised regarding the proposed high-speed rail link to London.

 Geology

-Successful tunnelling required a sound understanding of the topography and geology and the selection of the best rock strata through which to dig.
-The geology of this site generally consists of northeasterly dipping Cretaceous strata, part of the northern limb of the Wealden-Boulonnais dome.
-Characteristics include:
+Successful tunnelling required a sound understanding of topography and geology and the selection of the best rock strata through which to dig.
+The geology of this site generally consists of north-easterly dipping Cretaceous strata, part of the northern limb of the Wealden-Boulonnais dome.
+It has: